11/4/2024

 OK before I tell you the word, let’s set the stakes.
 What’s on the line?

 I think picking a partner is the most important transaction you make in life.
 Marriage literally was invented as a business contract.
 Marriage was used as contract to ensure land got passed down properly.
-In greece, the wedding ceremony climaxed when the father would say: “I pledge my daughter for hte purpose of producing legitimate offspring” (how romantic)."
+In greece, the wedding ceremony climaxed when the father would say: “I pledge my daughter for the purpose of producing legitimate offspring” (how romantic)."

 (fun fact: marriage was invented about 4000 years ago.
 Before that, “families” were loose groups of ~30 people, with multiple males, females, and a big ole bucket of children.
 Today, we call people who live this way ‘residents of Utah’)